-♦ Preschool (PreK & Jr.K) Fees
+◆ Preschool (PreK & Jr.K) Fees

-Fees for any off-campus activities, field day or field trips are covered through the comprehensive fees.
-At least three other field trips will be scheduled throughout the year in which the cost of the activity for the student to participate is already covered through the comprehensive fee.
+Fees for most off-campus activities, field day or field trips are covered through the comprehensive fees.
+At least three field trips will be scheduled throughout the year in which the cost of the activity for the student to participate is already covered through the comprehensive fee.

-♦K-12th Fees
+♦ K-12th Fees

-Fees for P.E. classes, field day, and any needed library days are included in tuition amounts.
-At least three other field trips will be scheduled throughout the year in which a fee will be required in order for the student to participate and cover the cost of the activity.
+In addition to Field Day, at least three other field trips will be scheduled throughout the year in which a fee will be required in order for the student to participate and cover the cost of the activity.
 Fees will be automatically processed through FACTS.